-The benefit of using a secure electronic lockbox is that every opening is documented and you know who is accessing the property.
+The benefit of using a lockbox is that every opening is documented and you know who is accessing the property.
 For example, I have multiple electronic lockboxes, and each time one is opened, an email is sent to who is opening the lockbox and who will have access to the property.
 Many agents utilize an app on their phone to access a lockbox, and the only disadvantage of that is if you are in an area where there are limited cell services, and it might not work in those instances.

 I prefer utilizing electronic lockboxes for this reason as you know and have a record of who is accessing the property.